 Note.
 Standard errors in parentheses; + p<0.1, * p<0.05, ** p<0.01, *** p<0.001

-The result in Table 1 signify that peripheral developers are the drivers of the social diffusion in the collaborative networks like OSS community.
-The awareness about the project, or the repository in our case, is increasing as there are more developers who show interest in it but not yet heavily involved in the development activity (less than 12% of all activities in the past 30 days).
-Peripheral developers are involved in many other projects on the platform, therefore, when interaction with the focal repository is reflected on their profile, their collaborators are exposed to the focal project.
+The result in Table 1 shows that the awareness of a repository increases when more developers show interest in it but are not yet heavily involved in its development activity (less than 12% of all activities in the past 30 days).
+A likely reason is that peripheral developers are involved in many other projects on the platform, therefore, when interaction with the focal repository is reflected on their profile, their collaborators are exposed to the focal project.
 The attention to the focal project can be reflected by subscribing for the repository updates (watching) or forking the code for future modification or use.
 While watching serves as a powerful signal of popularity of the code, number of forks signify the social recognition and impact (Petryk et al. 2023).

 Hypothesis 2